Travel Rules:

 The European pet passport is a document which contains details of your dog, including its microchip and rabies vaccination record.
 It contains the contact details of you and your authorised vet.
 A pet passport is valid for life, as long as your dog’s rabies vaccination is in date.

 The Travel Rules information for specific European countries can be found here.
-The following travellers' points of entry are designated by the EU countries and are subjected to documentary and identity checks.
+Additionally, the travellers' points of entry designated by EU countries are available at this link.
 You may only enter through these.

 Brexit